NVIDIA/NeMo/README.md

 ### 4.5.
 Bring Your Own Dataset
 <a id="markdown-bring-your-own-dataset" name="bring-your-own-dataset"></a>
-If you want to train the GPT-3, T5 or mT5 models on your own dataset (which is already filtered and cleaned), you must first convert the dataset files to jsonl files.
+If you want to train the GPT-3, T5, or mT5 models on your own dataset (which is already filtered and cleaned), you must first convert the dataset files to jsonl files.

 As discussed in previous sections, the `data_preparation` parameter in `conf/config.yaml` specifies which file to use for data preparation configuration purposes.
-The `data_preparation` parameter needs to be specified as `custom_dataset` for bringing your own dataset and `run_data_preparation` must be set to True to run it.
+The `data_preparation` parameter needs to be specified as `custom_dataset` for bringing your own dataset and `run_data_preparation` must be set to `True` to run it.
 The `custom_dataset` config file can be found in `conf/data_preparation/custom_dataset.yaml`.
 With our scripts, you can train your own tokenizer and preprocess your own dataset into a format that can be consumed by our training scripts.